Galileo Test Finder

 Success Metric

 The final product increased search bar click-through by 20% compared to the original version.
-Furthermore, we received surveys result from 57 individuals providing feedback on the revamped 'Test Finder,' resulting in an outstanding average rating of 5 out of 5.
+Furthermore, we received surveys result from 57 individuals providing feedback on the revamped 'Test Finder,' resulting in an outstanding average rating of 5 out of 5 for each page.
+The users had 5% higher downloads pre-built and own-built tests compared to previous design.

 Final Product